MecBonjourno/nextappqueryback/README.md

-# Strapi application
+# Strapi Back-End for QueRy Shop

-A quick description of your strapi application
+A quick description = Title